dbuenzli/topkg/README.md

 %%VERSION%%

 Topkg is a packager for distributing OCaml software.
-It provides an API to describe the files a package installs in a given environment and allows to encode information about its distribution and online publication procedures.
+It provides an API to describe the files a package installs in a given build configuration and to specify information about the package's distribution creation and publication procedures.

-The optional topkg-care package provides a command line tool that helps with various aspects of a package's life cycle: creating and linting a distribution, releasing it on the WWW, publish its documentation, add it to the OCaml OPAM repository, etc.
+The optional topkg-care package provides the `topkg` command line tool which helps with various aspects of a package's life cycle: creating and linting a distribution, releasing it on the WWW, publish its documentation, add it to the OCaml OPAM repository, etc.

 Topkg is distributed under the ISC license and has **no**